Dangi110/Sanjay-Dangi.io/README.md

 ### Latest
 - Air Quality Control Technology with Electrostatic Precipitator for fine particle sizes PM2.5 (filterless particulate matter capturing).
-- 2D Simulation of Moving Laser with and without pulse on the substrate.
+- PIV Characterization of Large-Scale EHD Vortex Confinement Flow in wire-to-plate Electrostaic Precipitator for Particle Clustering.
-- PIV Characterization of Large-Scale EHD Vortex Confinement Flow in wire-to-plate Electrostaic Precipitator for Particle Clustering
+- 2D Simulation of Moving Laser (with and without) pulse on the substrate with air flow on top surface.

 ### Education
 - MS in Mechanical Engineering, Northern Illinois University, Dekalb, United States (August 2023 - Present)